brettbergin/pi-hole-local-dns-manager/README.md

 Pi-hole Local DNS Manager (dnsman) is a command-line interface (CLI) tool designed to manage local DNS configurations across a fleet of pihole servers.
 This utility allows users to easily add, delete, and update DNS records, ensuring their Pi-hole configuration is always up-to-date.

+## Constraints
+**Note:** This application currently only supports pihole instances which are deployed onto an actual raspberry pi running RaspbianOS.

 If you would like to use this program, checkout the installation section.
 You will be able to run `dnsman` afterwards.

 ## Features